clutch2sft/rtshark-deployment/README.md

 rtshark-app

+I developed rtshark-app with the specific purpose of facilitating on-site network diagnostics and remote monitoring, particularly for scenarios requiring a portable and deployable packet capture solution.
+This application is optimized for devices like the Orange Pi R1 and Raspberry Pi, which are ideal for situations where a compact, yet capable, network analysis tool is necessary.

+A key feature of rtshark-app is its ability to create a bridge interface that combines two Ethernet interfaces.
+This functionality allows the device to act as an Ethernet tap, seamlessly integrating into a network for efficient packet capturing.
+This design choice caters to the needs of network troubleshooting, especially in mobile setups or environments where leaving a dedicated network monitoring device is required.

 rtshark-app is a comprehensive network monitoring solution designed to facilitate real-time packet capturing and analysis on network interfaces.
 Built on top of the powerful tshark utility, this Flask-based web application offers a user-friendly interface for managing and monitoring network traffic.
 Key features include starting and stopping packet capture, setting filters for specific IP addresses, and downloading captured packets for in-depth analysis.

 Key Features